WATERPROOF VS WATER RESISTANT: WHAT'S THE DIFFERENCE?

 Water-resistant fabrics do precisely as their name suggests, that is, resist water to lesser or greater degrees.
 Compared to waterproof varieties of garment, these products are less capable of preventing saturation from rainwater.

 Unlike waterproof jackets, the ability of water-resistant varieties to repel moisture relies entirely on a durable waterproof repellent (DWR) coating that is applied to the outer fabric during production.
-This coating prevents water absorption by a process described in more detail in our guide to durable water repellent (DWR) coatings.
+This coating prevents water absorption by a process described in more detail in our guide to DWR waterproof coatings.
 In a few words, this coating (sometimes also referred to as a “lining”) causes water to bead up on the garment’s surface and run off before saturating the fabric.

 DWR ratings are determined by the percentage of fabric with no water sticking to it following a simple spray test.
 For example, if the DWR rating is 80, then 80% of the fabric was water-free after the spray test.
 A second figure indicates the garment’s performance in the same spray test after a number of washes.
 For example, a rating of 90/20 tells us that the fabric maintains a 90-point rating (being 90% water-free in the spray test) after 20 washes.

-Waterproof garments usually combine a DWR coating on the outer fabric, fully taped seams, and a built-in membrane lining such as those described in our article on waterproof/breathable fabrics (Gore-Tex, eVent, HyVent are a few of the most popular varieties).
+Waterproof garments usually combine a DWR coating on the outer fabric, fully taped seams, and a built-in membrane lining such as those described in our article on waterproof and breathable fabric (Gore-Tex, eVent, HyVent are a few of the most popular varieties).